PereViader/ManualDi/README.md

   - Install it using [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html)
   - Git URL: https://github.com/PereViader/ManualDi.Unity3d.git

+Note: Source generation will only happen in csproj that depend both on the source generator and is linked with the ManualDi library.
+- In a regular C# project, this requires referencing the library on the csproj as a nuget package
+- In a Unity3d project, this requires adding the library to the project through the Package Manager and then referencing ManualDi on each assembly definition where you want to use it

 # Container Lifecycle

-- Installation Phase: Container configuration is defined.
+- Binding Phase: Container binding configuration is defined
-- Building Phase: Container configuration is ingested.
-Non-lazy Bindings are resolved.
+- Building Phase: Container is created
+- NonLazy Phase: Non-lazy Bindings are resolved.
-- Startup Phase: Configured startup callbacks are run.
+- Startup Phase: Startup startup callbacks are run.
-- Resolution Phase: Container is provided and explicit resolutions can be done.
+- Usage Phase: Container is provided to the user and can be used.
 - Disposal Phase: The container and its resources are released.

 # Usage